vintium/find-duplicates/README.md

 # find-duplicates
 A decenly fast tool to find duplicate files.
-Handles symbolic and hard links and treats them seperately to duplicates.
+Handles symbolic and hard links and treats them separately to duplicates.

 # Quickstart